maximehk/maximehk.github.io/_posts/2020-02-21-raspberry-pi-setup.md

 1. Remove the SSD disk and make sure the boot partition from the SD Card is mounted
 1. Assuming you're running MacOS type the commands below to allow remote access over wifi
 1. Remove the SD card from your computer and re-insert the SSD then run the command again
-1. At this stage, follow the instructions from the blog post
+1. At this stage, follow the instructions from the [blog post](https://jamesachambers.com/raspberry-pi-4-usb-boot-config-guide-for-ssd-flash-drives/).

 ```bash
 touch /Volumes/boot/ssh
 cat > /Volumes/boot/wpa_supplicant.conf << 'EOF'